wilberquito/mnist-autoencoder-classification/README.md

 ## Self Supervised Learning

-Now we can use the encoder $E$ and fine tunning it for a classification problem.
+### pretext task

+Now for both model to learn, we need a metric.
+This metric of loss $L$ which should mesure how good the decoder $D$ does reconstructing the original data from the encoder $E$.

+$$L = Loss(x, x')$$

+### downstream task

-As encoder $E$ "knows" important features for the SSL problem, we can apply transfer learning for a classification or regression task.
+The learned representation by encoder $E$ can be used and fine tunned.
+As encoder $E$ "knows" important features from the SSL problem, we can use it for transfer learning in a classification or regression task.